The struggle for female equality suffers from a fundamental problem: it quibbles over the appearance of a building that has a rotten foundation.

 It was heartbreaking.

-Fuck all that.
-Equal people don’t change their fucking names.
+Forget all that.
+Equal people don’t change their goddamn names.
 Your name is your soul.
 Your name is your identity.
 Slaves and dogs have their names changed for them, not humans.
 Not unless they have a collective spell of stupidity cast upon them.

 Which we clearly do.